 - Produce several different types of word processing documents

 - Organize information into a database or create a spreadsheet to calculate data

-- Find lesson plans on the internet through web browsers
+- Find lesson plans on the internet through web searches

-- Find information on the internet for a course assignment
+- Find information on the internet for course assignments

 - Conduct library/internet research